 - 1. Retailing and/or wholesaling of products manufactured or directly related to that manufactured on the premises; or, - 2.
-Recreational, service and retail uses may not exceed 20% of the total acreage within the Industrial Development future land use categories of each Planning Community.
+Recreational, service and retail uses may not exceed 20% of the total acreage within the Industrial Development future land use category of each Planning District.

-(Ordinance No. 94-30, 98-09, 99-15, 02-02, 09-06, 09-12, 10-14, 10-16, 10-20, 17-13)
+It is the County's policy to prevent encroachment of incompatible uses, such as residential, into areas designated Industrial Development.
+In order to provide adequate area in locations suitable for industrial uses and to meet the County's corresponding needs for job creation and economic development, the County will not support land use changes from Industrial Development to accommodate residential development.
+(Ord.
+No. 94-30, 98-09, 99-15, 02-02, 09-06, 09-12, 10-14, 10-16, 10-20, 17-13, 21-09, 23-08)

-POLICY 1.1.8: The Public Facilities areas include the publicly owned lands within the county such as public schools, parks, airports, public transportation, and other governmental facilities.
+POLICY 1.1.8: The Public Facilities areas include the publicly owned lands within the County such as public schools, parks, airports, public transportation, and other governmental facilities.
 The allowable uses within these areas are determined by the entity owning each such parcel and the local government having zoning and permitting jurisdiction.
-(Ordinance No. 10-10)
+(Ord.
+No. 10-10)